-The research presented here represents one context where balanced centricity has been achieved through the strong relationship built between a firm and community groups.
-However, case studies are widely understood as difficult to generalize from (Yin 2003) and, as such, studies in other contexts would aid understanding of how value co-creation at a service-system level can benefit actors, the prerequisites required and the extent to which balanced centricity is achieved.
-For example, the changes of mindset needed by organizations needs to be further understood.
+The research presented here represents one context where balanced centricity has been achieved through the strong relationship between a firm and community groups.
+However, case studies are widely understood as difficult to generalize from (Yin, 2003) and, as such, studies in other contexts would aid understanding of how value co-creation at a network level can benefit actors, the prerequisites required and the extent to which networks can achieve balanced centricity.
+For example, the changes of mindset needed by organisations needs to be further understood.

-Our research illustrates a service-system where all actors identified (primary and secondary) contribute resources and receive benefit from involvement.
-The study, as yet, has not identified actors who choose not to participate or who have dropped out for any reason.
-The network in question operates within a limited competitive context (ScotRail having a near monopoly on rail services in Scotland) therefore research assessing balanced centricity within more competitive or turbulent markets is essential.
+Our research illustrates a network where all actors identified (primary and secondary) contribute resources and receive benefit from involvement.
+The study, as yet, has not identified actors who choose not to participate or who have dropped out of the network for any reason.
+The network in question also operates within a limited competitive context (ScotRail having a near monopoly on rail services in Scotland) therefore research assessing balanced centricity within more competitive or turbulent markets is essential.